 Here in the University of York we very much appreciate that some students leaving care may, on occasion, need a bit of extra support and advice.
 This should not affect your choice of college – all colleges have strong, dedicated and friendly welfare teams that are there for you should you need assistance.

-If you are anxious about starting your studies you may wish to consider approaching your college’s Dean, Provost or one of the College Tutors.
+If you are anxious about starting your studies you may wish to consider approaching your college’s Head of College, Assistant Head of College or one of the College Tutors.
 Remember, you don’t have to have “a problem” to talk to your college team – they appreciate that sometimes students just want to have a chat or talk things through.

 Postgraduate students, typically, undertake very intensive programmes of study or research.
 One of the first questions you need to ask yourself is about the balance between your studies and your social life.
 Postgraduate students often prefer colleges that give them more control over this.
 You may wish to consider whether a college accommodation will give you the privacy in more busy periods of the year while not isolating you from the social activities within the college and the university as a whole.
 The court-based layout of Halifax College and its location achieve exactly this and make us a popular choice.